cuteday/RISCV-CIMULATOR/README.md

 # RISCV-CIMULATOR
 C++ Implementation of a simple risc-v simulator.\
-This is the homework for Practicum of Computer Organization and Architecture, Peking Univ.
+This is the homework for Practicum of Computer Organization and Architecture 2020 Spring, Peking Univ.
+Please don't copy it.

 ## Usage
 ~~~